jaredkrinke/md2blog/content/posts/faq/permissions.md

 ```

 Note that you can download a specific version or specify a version in the URL to ensure you get a particular version.

+Also note that you can add `-r -f` to re-download the latest version of md2blog and replace any existing installation of the script.